 The same principle applies in project management.
-During good times you can have project managers running willy-nilly through a company, making all kinds of noise and mistakes and still maintain their jobs.
+During good times you can have project managers running willy-nilly through a company, making all kinds of noise and mistakes – whether they report success or failure they will still maintain their jobs.
 However, during those tougher times is when those Project Managers quickly begin to sink and disappear under water.

 That’s good for you as long as you’re a good Project Manager.
 But, now the question is “what do you do for a project when the company is sinking?”
 Good question.
 Managing projects during troublesome times is very different than managing a project during good times.
 You will quickly find that resources are distracted, or worse yet, gone altogether.
 Other people may be reassigned to different projects, priorities will undoubtedly be shifting and executives in the company will be holed up in corner offices and conference rooms trying to figure out the “next best thing” to keep the company afloat.

 None of the above discounts the fact that you have projects that still need to be completed.
 It may be for a client that has already paid, has a contract in place, or an internal project that is part of the “game changing” plan that will soon emanate from behind the closed doors of harried executives.

 What To Do For a Project When Your Company Is Sinking